Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Conclusion

 \section{Conclusion}

-By applying the pixel-by-pixel color selection method to the COSMOS-Web imaging data, we identify the first three dual LRD candidates (figure~\ref{fig;3col_sed}).
-In all candidates, LRD candidates have a color satisfying color selection threshold, $m_{\rm F277W}-m_{\rm F444W}>1.5$.
-Through image-based modeling (figure~\ref{fig;decom_b5_15958}), we constrain the photometry and morphology of each component.
-Then, we estimate their photometric redshifts from SED fitting.
+By applying the pixel-by-pixel color selection method (figure\,\ref{fig:method_schematic}) to the COSMOS-Web imaging data, we identified the first four dual LRD candidates (figure\,\ref{fig:3col_sed}).
+Through image-based modeling, we constrained the photometry and morphology of each component.
+Then, we estimated their photometric redshifts from SED fitting (figure\,\ref{fig:sed_fitting}).
+In addition, two of the four systems are covered by COSMOS-3D F444W grism observation, allowing us to perform line-fitting analyses.
 The key results are as follows: